eisl-nctu/aquila/README.md

 # Aquila
 Aquila is an open-source 32-bit RISC-V compliant processor for Xilinx FPGAs, released under the BSD-3-Clause Licence.
 The processor core is encapsulated as a reusable IP for Xilinx Vivado EDA tools.
-You can use the Vivado Block Diagram Editor to integrates Aquila with thousands of Vivado IPs to create an application processor SoC for different applications.
+You can use the Vivado Block Diagram Editor to integrates Aquila with other IPs in Vivado IP catalog to create an application-specific processor SoC.

 Currently, the microarchitecture of Aquila implements the classical five-stage pipeline RISC architecture with in-order execution.
 Since Aquila is intended for HW-SW codesigned intelligent systems, heavy-lifting tasks will be handled by HW accelerators.
 Therefore, we are not in a hurry to move over to a superscalar architecture.
 System-level stability and full-feature OS support will be the focus of development for now.

-Aquila is designed for implementing intelligent system SoCs for Xilinx FPGAs from scratch.
-Therefore, in this preview version of Aquila, the default behavior of Aquila, when configured into a Xilinx FPGA, will execute a boot ROM to load a binary executable from the Host PC through the UART connection.
-We will provide different boot ROMs in the future to boot the system from other devices (such as the SD card).
+Aquila is designed for implementing intelligent system SoCs for Xilinx FPGAs.
+Therefore, in this preview version of Aquila, the default behavior, when configured into a Xilinx FPGA, is to execute a boot code stored in ROM to load a binary executable from the Host PC through the UART connection.
+We will provide different boot ROMs in the future to boot the system from other devices (such as the SD card) to facilitate the design of a turn-key system.

 # Specification
 The current version of Aquila is 0.9.
 This is a pre-view version with the following specification:

 - RV32IM ISA-compliant.
 - CSRs & related instructions for M mode.
-- L1 data and instruction caches.
+- L1 data and instruction caches (configurable sizes).
 - CLINT for standard timer interrupts.

 The following features are under development and should be ready by summer:

 - Atomic instructions.
 - MMU.
-- S-mode CSRs.
+- S mode CSRs.
 - Multi-core support.
 - Support for SD card I/O.